Ars Technica: Russia has plans to compete with SpaceX - however there are weak points

 Moreover - from the Falcons PN published in the list of launches, there is not a single more than 9600 kg per DOE.

-This is apparently the space x PR agents, they make a tricky extrapolation based on a 6761 kg payload per GPO launched (naturally in the correct one-time version) by Falcon 9.
-Although even here strangeness is stated (and aggressively advertised) 8300 kg per GPO (in a one-time version), but 6761 actually started, and more recently, only this happened - July 5, 2017.
+These are apparently Space X PR agents making a clever extrapolation based on the payload of 6761 kg per GPO launched (naturally in the correct disposable version) by Falcon 9.
+Although here too, the oddity is stated (and aggressively advertised) of 8300 kg per GPO (in the disposable version), but in reality 6761 were launched, and this only happened quite recently - on July 5, 2017.

 1. +2